This article has been completely updated to reflect the new situation now that Ben Affleck has dropped out of directing 'The Batman'.

 A new #Batman movie is a bit like the Olympic games — it comes around once every four years, makes us all like America, offers heroes and villains, and (at least in Christopher Nolan's case) lasts about two weeks.
 The second it's over, we start thinking about the next one.

 You might remember the last (solo) Batman movie.
 It was called The Dark Knight Rises, and it was pretty damn good.
-In my opinion, there hasn't been a better superhero movie since, despite #Marvel's best efforts, and if expectations for the next one are high, it's probably Nolan's fault and certainly nothing to do with Batman v Superman, which went down like a cup of Granny's Peach Tea (but still made all the money).
+In my opinion, there hasn't been a better superhero movie since, despite #Marvel's best efforts, and if expectations for the next one are high, it's probably Nolan's fault and certainly nothing to do with Batman v Superman, which went down like a cup of Granny's Peach Tea.

 Here's the bottom line: This Batman movie needs to be good.
 More than good, it needs to be a minor classic, the movie that justifies the entire #DCEU.
 Let's take a look at everything we know so far about The Batman.
 News updates will be posted in the section immediately below.

 Updated 3/15/17: Matt Reeves Will Begin Shooting In 2018

 Justin Kroll, the reliable Variety insider, reports that new director Matt Reeves will be hard at work on War For The Planet Of The Apes until at least July, and that The Batman is scheduled to begin filming in 2018.
 Read the story in full right here.

 Ben Affleck also revealed this week that he'd spent some time in rehab seeking treatment for alcohol abuse.
 Hopefully the time between now and next year will be spent recuperating